CALL (800) 863-5312 to talk to a personal injury lawyer near you

 A personal injury attorney near you can help you with every step of your case, from filing your claim to gathering evidence to negotiating a settlement.
 If a settlement cannot be reached, your lawyer may even help you take your case to trial.

-Now that you have a clearer understanding of how sunscreen could injure you, make sure you are not missing out on any compensation that you may need.
+Now that you have a clearer understanding of how sunscreen could injure you, make sure you are not missing out on necessary compensation.
 The process will be even more streamlined than many other products liability cases in which the maker has not recalled its product since it is a widely recognized injury.
 However, a recall is by no means a company’s admission of liability; you must still prove all elements of a products liability case.

-If you have been injured by sunscreen that has been recalled or by another cancer-causing product, you could recover for the expenses that your injury cost you.
-Our personal injury lawyers at Zinda Law Group want to listen to your experience and see if we can help you with your case.
-Call us at (800) 863-5312 and schedule your free consultation if you are even curious about whether you have a good case; our No Win, No Fee Guarantee means that will not pay us unless we win your case for you.
+If you have been injured by sunscreen that has been recalled or by another cancer-causing product, you may be entitled to compensation.
+Our personal injury lawyers at Zinda Law Group want to listen to your experience and help you with your case.
+Call us at (800) 863-5312 and schedule your free consultation if you are curious about your case.
+Our No Win, No Fee Guarantee means that will not pay us unless we win your case for you.

 Meetings with attorneys are available by appointment only.